25 Healthy Ways to Fight Inflammation

 13. Set boundaries

-Lack of sleep is a sure fire way to trigger inflammation.
+Lack of sleep is a surefire way to set off inflammation.
 Studies have shown that sleep deprivation can trigger inflammatory mediators in the body, called cytokines.
 Luckily, one of the best ways to safeguard sleep is to set boundaries with technology.
 You can do this by turning off unnecessary notifications and setting time limits on certain apps.
 Instead, reserve at least an hour of “wind down” time where you read, journal, or take a bath.

 14. Make fish for dinner

-Fish is chock-full of omega-3 fatty acids, which are famous for their anti-inflammatory properties (they’re even used to protect cardiovascular health).
-Here are 5 easy and clean ways to make salmon for dinner.
+Fish is chock-full of omega-3 fatty acids, which are famous for their anti-inflammatory properties — and salmon is especially high in these heart-healthy fats.

 15. Do a gentle workout

 HIIT workouts and long runs are amazing, but if you do them too often or for too long, they can actually backfire and cause inflammation in the body.
-If you’ve been hitting the gym hard and feel like you never — *quite* — recover from your workouts, try pilates, swimming, or a long walk today and see how your body feels tomorrow.
-Doing something gentle and low-impact may actually benefit your fitness goals in the long-run.
+If you’ve been hitting the gym hard and feel like you never quite recover from your workouts, you may want to try a low-impact activity like pilates, swimming, or a long walk, and see how your body feels tomorrow.
+If you’ve overdone it, opting for a gentler form of exercise can actually benefit your fitness goals.

 Do it from home: 8 Awesome Streaming Workouts to Sweat to at Home